-Theatrical producer Voza Rivers was born on December 27, 1942 in Harlem, New York City.
-He graduated from George Washington High School in 1961.
-Rivers obtained his A.S. degree in police science from the College of Police Science and served as a Detective in the New York City Police Department.
-He received his B.A. degree from John Jay College of Criminal Justice and later completed his studies for the M.A. degree in Communication Arts from New York Institute of Technology, in New York City.
+Theatre director Voza Rivers was born on December 27, 1942 in Harlem, New York City.
+After graduating from George Washington High School in 1959, Rivers received his A.S. degree in police science from the College of Police Science at the City University of New York and worked as an undercover officer with the New York City Police Department.
+He later received his M.A. degree in communication arts from the New York Institute of Technology.

 Voza Rivers was interviewed by The HistoryMakers on April 29, 2018.

 Theatre director Voza Rivers (1942- ) produced the Broadway musical Sarafina! and served as president and executive director of the New Heritage Theatre Group.